-Apple Announces 'California Streaming' Digital Event on September 14: iPhone 13 and Apple Watch Series 7 Expected
+Apple Event Announced: 'California Streaming' on September 14 With iPhone 13, Apple Watch Series 7 Expected

 The new AirPods will have shorter AirPods Pro-like stems, but will continue to be a more affordable option without Active Noise Cancellation.

-Apple plans to stream the fall event live on its website and on the Apple TV.
+Apple plans to stream the fall event live on its website, on YouTube, and on the Apple TV through the Apple TV app.
+Apple today made the YouTube livestream available ahead of the event date.

 For those unable to watch, MacRumors will be providing full event coverage both on MacRumors.com and the MacRumorsLive Twitter account.